Collection date: Jan 1909

 **All 4 newspaper reports (above) are taken from the Evesham Standard & West Midland Observer dated 17 August 1907; 17 April 1909, 16 May 1908 and 8 May 1909.

 Despite these various plaudits, doubts would be raised as to the ‘authenticity’ of Sam’s dances.
 Sharp himself first met Sam on 12 January 1909, when he noted the song ‘The Keeper’ (which doubles as an Ilmington dance) as well as 10 morris tunes (FT2052ff).
 These included ‘Maid of the Mill’ (FT2061 an unusual linked-hanky dance) and ‘Bumpus o’Stretton’ (FT2058 ‘we always came on to ‘Bumpus’').
 Sharp next visited Sam in his own house on Tues 4 May 1909 (just prior to the troupe’s appearance at Stratford Festival on 6 May).
-On the 4th Sharp noted the dance figures for ‘Black Joker’, ‘Buffoon’ and ‘Bumpus’ as well as ‘Maid of the Mill’ (FW1997).
+On that day Sharp noted the dance figures for ‘Black Joker’, ‘Buffoon’ and ‘Bumpus’ as well as ‘Maid of the Mill’ (FW1997).

 However, he was dissatisfied with his efforts and returned to Sam in August to check all previous dance figures and to make definite revisions to ‘Maid of the Mill’ (FW2073).
 He achieved this by watching the troupe performing at the Flower Show at Stretton-on-the-Fosse on 12 August 1909, when he also took down new dances ‘Old Mother Oxford’ (FW2075) and ‘Shepherd’s Hey’ (FW2079).
 Seeing as he had actually awarded 1st prize to Sam when he judged the Stratford folk singing competition in May for his rendition of ‘The Keeper’, no doubt Sharp felt obliged to note down 2 more songs from Sam – ‘Thorney Moor Woods’ and ‘Admiral Benbow’ (FT2320,1).